PotentialStyx/replit-db-client/README.md

 ## Async Capabilities

 You can use asynchronous functions by defining your client with the `AsyncClient()` class.
+All functions will become coroutines that need to be awaited.
 Here are two examples:

 ```py
 import asyncio